phoenixframework/phoenix/README.md

 end
 ```

-By looking at the controller name `App.Controllers.Pages`, Phoenix will use `App.Views.Pages` to render `lib/app/templates/pages/index.html.eex` within the template `lib/app/templates/layouts/application.html.eex`.
+By looking at the controller name `App.PageController`, Phoenix will use `App.PageView` to render `lib/app/templates/page/index.html.eex` within the template `lib/app/templates/layout/application.html.eex`.
 Let's break that down:
- * `App.Views.Pages` is the module that will render the template (more on that later)
+ * `App.PageView` is the module that will render the template (more on that later)
  * `app` is your application name
  * `templates` is your configured templates directory.
 See `lib/app/views.ex`
  * `pages` is your controller name